2023 Most Popular Physics Bachelor's Degree Schools in Florida

 The following schools top our list of the Most Popular Physics Bachelor's Degree Colleges.

-Our analysis found University of Florida to be the most popular school for physics students who want to pursue a bachelor’s degree in Florida.
-Located in the midsize city of Gainesville, UF is a public school with a fairly large student population.
+Our 2023 rankings named University of Florida the most popular school in Florida for physics students working on their bachelor’s degree.
+Located in the midsize city of Gainesville, UF is a public college with a very large student population.

 Women make up 22% of the physics majors at the school.